yastn/yastn/docs/source/mps/measurements.rst

-Algebra with MPS/MPO objects
+OVERLAPS to get expectation values and overlaps
 =========================

-Copying the object
+Overlaps of MPS-s
 ---------------------------------

-# show how to copy things  +  test file
+#explain in graph + simple test file

 See examples: :ref:`examples/init:clone, detach or copy tensors`.